 Scrimmages are open to all players, including alternates and standby teams.
 Ineligible players (e.g., parents or coaches) may compete if both teams are amenable to their participation, but the purpose of the scrimmages is to let actual teams experience actual tournament conditions.
 A more appropriate time for parents and coaches to partake of quiz bowl is during the Sunday consolation rounds.

 In light of the ACRONYM popular-culture tournament taking place at the same time (and the increase in overall championship size), scrimmages will be scaled back in scope from previous years.
 In particular, teams new to the tournament will be guaranteed three games, and other teams will be guaranteed a single scrimmage match).
-For this purpose, a "new" team is one whose school has never attended the tournament before or that last attended in 2013 or earlier.
-(If all of the scrimmage tickets for a round haven't been handed out when it is about to begin, tournament staff will allow teams that have already played their allowed quota of games to play another one.)
+For this purpose, a “new” team is one whose school has never attended the tournament before or that last attended in 2013 or earlier.
+Additional games will be allocated based on availability.

 The top 50 teams will each receive a team trophy, and the members of those teams will receive individual awards (up to five per team).